Why we ask questions

 Politically exposed position

-By law we are also obliged to verify if our customers are active in a politically exposed position (PEP), is a family member of a politically exposed person (PEP) or is a person who together with a politically exposed person (PEP) owns a company or have a decisive role in a company owned by a politically exposed person (PEP).
+By the Act on Preventing Money Laundering and Terrorist Financing we are also obliged to verify if our customers are active in a politically exposed position (PEP), is a family member of a politically exposed person (PEP) or is a person who together with a politically exposed person (PEP) owns a company or have a decisive role in a company owned by a politically exposed person (PEP).
 We will never ask for your personal political opinion.